Las Mujeres Ya No Lloran World Tour: Background and development

 Following her halftime performance at Super Bowl LIV, Live Nation announced Shakira would tour in 2021.
 Further news was delayed, due to the COVID-19 pandemic.
 In September 2023, Shakira told Billboard she planned to release new music and embark on a "global tour" in the following year.
 She told the publication: "Putting a tour together is fun, but it's a great effort and you have to put everything on the balance and decide what the fans really want to hear, what songs you want to hear and how much production you want.
 In the end, the more production you have, the higher the ticket price.
 I want the tickets to be affordable.
 But to me, the most important thing is the repertoire.
 That's why I think [my next tour] will be the tour of a lifetime, because I have so many songs."

-Las Mujeres Ya No Lloran Tour was officially announced by Shakira during her appearance as a special guest during Bizarrap's set at Coachella on 13 April 2024.
+Las Mujeres Ya No Lloran Tour was announced by Shakira during her appearance as a special guest during Bizarrap's set at Coachella on 13 April 2024.
 Three days later, Live Nation announced concerts in North America starting that November, with additional concerts added due to demand in Palm Springs, Miami and New York City, respectively.
 In October 2024, Shakira's official website revealed concerts in the Latin America region; additional concerts were subsequently added in several cities eight days later.

 Shakira announced plans to postpone the North American concerts, due to the "overwhelming demand", as well as the "need for larger venues".
 Following her announcement, the upgraded concerts and venues were announced for May and June 2025 by Live Nation.
 Additional concerts in Atlanta, Houston and Phoenix were announced on 10 December 2024.
 On 5 February 2025, it was announced Shakira would headline the Sueños Music Festival.
 Later that month, it was announced Brazilian DJ Dennis would serve as a supporting act for the tour's opening night.
 Billboard reported that "an exclusive and unique performance" from the 20 February concert will be featured as part of the Lo Nuestro Awards on Univision.
 On 14 February, a concert in Santo Domingo, Dominican Republic, was announced; the concert was postponed due to operational issues, and later rescheduled.
 On 16 February, Shakira cancelled her concert in Lima, Peru, for that same day, due to hospitalization; a rescheduled date was announced the following day, with a third concert added.